FloreDz/Flore/README.md

     *  buildToolsVersion "25.0.2"
     *  com.android.support version "25.1.1"
     *  NDK
-## collaboration  guidlines
- - you must not fork the repo just clone it to your sys and work simply ,each colaborater has a direct writing access
- - any indivdual changes must be done in an independent branch
- - to evoid the mergin conflicts , each branch must be used to make just one new feature
- - to update the forked repository follow these instructions https://help.github.com/articles/syncing-a-fork/
-       *

 ## reporting bugs
 all the bugs must be declared in the issues https://github.com/chenineazeddine/Flore/issues